astronomer/docs/astro/alerts.md

 You can only set a task duration trigger for an individual task.
 Alerting on task group duration is not supported.

 :::

+### Communication channels

+You can send Astro alerts to the following communication channels

+- Slack
+- PagerDuty
+- Email
+- DAG trigger

+The **DAG Trigger** communication channel works differently from other communication channel types.
+Instead of sending a pre-formatted alert message, Astro makes a generic request through the Airflow REST API to trigger a DAG on Astro.
+You can configure the triggered DAG to complete any action, such as sending a message to your own incident management system or writing data about an incident to a table.

 ## Prerequisites